 Box #2 in the images points to the where the text from the “Meta Description” is displayed.

 Search results page display on a mobile device:

 There are a number of techniques and nuances when creating meta titles that are beyond the scope of this article.
 Want to dig Deeper?
-Here are a couple well written resources for more information
+Here are a couple well written resources for more information on SEO Titles and metadata.
+MOZ: Title Tags – SEO Best Practices and Yoast: How to craft great page titles for SEO

-Better Titles and Descriptions, More Visitors: Meta title tags and meta descriptions when properly written, can boost your click-through rates (CTR) and conversions.
-If Google sees that your well-written meta title and description tags are getting more clicks than the other pages, they can boost your pages up the stack in the SERPs!
+Therefore, if Google sees that your well-written meta title and description tags are getting more clicks than the other pages, they can boost your pages up the stack in the SERPs!

 Things change: Like many things on the Internet how Google treats title tags and meta descriptions can change over time.
 And your competitors change.
 Review your title tags and descriptions periodically.
-Up to date keywords research will help.
+Up to date keyword research will help.

 Handpicked Related Posts from Our Blog (click on the icon)